Mintakaaaa/mercia/Lesson-2-updated.md

 get information from our application we use a HTTP GET request, which is why the word get appears in the decorator.

+This is our first **API endpoint**.
+An API endpoint is a URL that represents a resource or action in our API.
+An example of this is the "home page" of our api that displays a greeting.

 ```python
 def read_root():
     return {"greeting": "Edit me!"}